Strawberry lemonade popsicles are just the sweet treat we need on a hot summer day. They're super easy to make, and of course, super delicious, too.

-Something about popsicles, they remind you of hot summer days, lounging in the grass barefoot, the music box sound of an ice cream truck long gone and the forgotten giggles of childhood.
-I have never been much for frozen treats, one or two bites and I'm satisfied (so anything on a stick melted long before I even came close to finishing).
-I recently saw a popsicle recipe book and was reminded of the endless flavor combinations possible with these frozen treats and it sparked my interest.
+Something about popsicles remind me of hot summer days, lounging in the grass barefoot, the music box sound of an ice cream truck long gone and the forgotten giggles of childhood.
+I have never been much for frozen treats; one or two bites and I'm satisfied, so anything on a stick melted long before I even came close to finishing.
+I recently saw a popsicle recipe book and was reminded of the endless flavor combinations that are possible.

 Strawberry Lemonade Popsicles

 - 1 ⅓ cups lowfat yogurt - plain or vanilla

 For the Strawberry Layer:

 - 1 pint strawberries - cored and quartered